Cr4O13/gci-docs/README.md

 There are 2 packages available:
 - a LITE version, available as a download from this [GiHub Releases Page](https://github.com/Cr4O13/gci-docs/releases) (free)
-- a HOME version, available as a download through the Air Manager's built-in store (payware)
+- a HOME version, available as a download.
+The distribution channel will be defined soon.

 ## Requirements